 Long term exposure to a sick person: When caring for or sharing a home with an ill person for a long period, you can be negatively affected by the person’s suffering.
 Melancholic or heavy-hearted patients accustom you to their negativity.
 Even if the person puts on a brave display of positivity, just observing their suffering can steer you to negativity.

 Learning from others: We learn through exposure and repetition.
 If we share our living or working space with any negatively-minded person for a reasonably long time, we can inadvertently learn or adopt their ways of thinking and acting.
+This is especially true of children that grow up with negative, pessimistic or otherwise distrustful or toxic parent relationships that do not adequately support their child’s emotional needs and states.

-Repeated exposure to dreadful events: People in some professions, like ambulance personnel, police, firefighters, soldiers, medical workers, funeral services, etc., are repeatedly exposed to scenes that can demoralise them and establish negativity or anxiety as intrinsic emotions.
+Repeated exposure to traumatic events: People in some professions, like ambulance personnel, police, firefighters, soldiers, medical workers, funeral services, etc., are repeatedly exposed to scenes that can demoralise them and establish negativity or anxiety as intrinsic emotions.

 The daily news: The human mind is naturally alert to anything that seems like a threat.
 Television, the movies, mobile phones, the internet, newspapers and magazines exploit this and bombard us endlessly with news designed to trigger a shock response.
 The daily overdose conditions us to gloomy expectations.